-Now Oregon’s largest multicultural networking event, the Say Hey! event series was created to honor new professionals of color relocating to Oregon and SW Washington and help them connect with the multicultural community.
+The Say Hey! event series was created to honor new professionals of color who have recently relocated to Oregon or Southwest Washington and help them connect with our region's multicultural community.
 This quarterly event brings together business and public sector leaders, community organization representatives, and other individuals to help make the honorees feel welcome and more immersed in their new community.
 Everyone is welcome to attend Say Hey!
 Sponsorship for this event is available only to Platinum PiD members.

 Breakfast for Champions